HOW DO WE KNOW GOD EXISTS?

 And yet, who exactly was He?

-Jesus was a Jewish carpenter born into poverty under Roman occupation, with no political power, no army, no wealth, and no formal education.
+Jesus was a Jewish carpenter born into poverty under Roman occupation, with no political power, no army or wealth, and no formal education.
 He never traveled far from His birthplace.
-He died young, humiliated, executed like a criminal.
+He died young, humiliated and was executed like a criminal.
 From a purely worldly perspective, His life should have faded into obscurity.

 “In the beginning was the Word, and the Word was with God, and the Word was God… and the Word became flesh and dwelt among us.”
 John 1:1, 14